AnjiB/graphkg-rag-demo/ReadMe.md

 Your uploaded documents and knowledge graphs are automatically saved and will be available the next time you start the app.
 No need to re-upload documents!

 ## ✨ Recent Features

-### Source Transparency
-- **Document-based answers**: Clearly marked with 📄 icon and green indicator
-- **General knowledge answers**: Marked with 🤖 icon and warning message
-- **Smart detection**: Automatically identifies whether answers come from your documents or AI's training data

 ### Enhanced User Experience
 - **Smart button states**: Upload button disabled until file selected, Ask button disabled while processing